Last Updated: February 2026

 Can You Transfer a Ticket to Another Person?

-Flight tickets are non-transferable.
-Airlines do not allow changing the passenger to someone else, except in very rare legal cases.
+In most cases, flight tickets are non-transferable.
+Airlines generally do not allow transferring a ticket to another person, except in limited legal circumstances.

 Quick Tips to Avoid Name Mistakes Next Time